Classicality of Consciousness in Quantum Darwinism: Introduction

 Since unitary quantum theory almost inevitably makes it the case that for most times, nearly all macroscopic objects have large uncertainties in their positions relative to other objects not rigidly attached to them, there has been the mystery of why our conscious perceptions are generally of such objects being perceived as having relatively precise relative locations.
 In other words, although our universe certainly seems to be quantum, our conscious observations seem to be almost entirely classical.

-Decoherence \cite{Zeh1970,Zeh1973,Z1981,Z1982,Z1984,JZ1985,Z1989,Z1991,Albrecht1992,PHZ1993,ZHP1993,Z1993,Anderson, PZ1993,Albrecht1993,ZP1994,ZP1995,AZ1996,APZ1997,Z1998a,HSZ1998,Z1998b,Z1998c,PZ1999,Z2003a,Z2003b, Schloss2004,DDZ2005,Schloss2007,P2021} and Quantum Darwinism \cite{Z2000,OPZ1,OPZ2,BZ1,BZ2,BZ3,Z1,PR2009,ZQZ2009,ZQZ2010,RZ2010,RZ2011,Z2,Z3,TYGDZ,Z4,Ball} are properties of the quantum state and its evolution at least in a region of the universe sufficiently like ours, particularly in having a strong thermodynamic arrow of time and having subsystems that exist moderately stably for time periods long compared with the decoherence timescale that is often microscopically short.
+Decoherence \cite{Zeh1970,Zeh1973,Z1981,Z1982,Z1984,JZ1985,Z1989,Z1991,Albrecht1992,ZHP1993,PHZ1993,Z1993,Anderson, PZ1993,Albrecht1993,ZP1994,Z1994,ZP1995,AZ1996,AZ1996b,APZ1997,Z1998a,HSZ1998,Z1998b,Z1998c,PZ1999,Z2003a,Z2003b,Schloss2004,DDZ2005,Schloss2007} and Quantum Darwinism \cite{Z2000,OPZ1,OPZ2,BZ1,BZ2,Z0,KTPA,BZ3,Z1,PR2009,ZQZ2009,LB,Durt,ZQZ2010,RZ2010,RZ2011,Z15,Z2,RZZ,Z3, Korbicz,Ball,BKGM,TYGDZ,MW,Z4,Ollivier,GTYDZ,SB,TZLS,Zw2022,GH,TADC,Z5} are properties of the quantum state and its evolution at least in a region of the universe sufficiently like ours, particularly in having a strong thermodynamic arrow of time and having subsystems that exist moderately stably for time periods long compared with the decoherence timescale that is often microscopically short.
 They can explain why a system or object can be redundantly recorded, in a suitable basis called the {\it pointer basis} \cite{Z1981,Z1982}, by the environment, especially by the photons that scatter off the object.
 Observers who intercept a small fraction of this environment gain access to the redundant information that the environment records and presumably can also record this information redundantly.

 However, the quantum state and dynamics do not by themselves logically imply what (if any) conscious perceptions occur, or how much.
 (I use conscious perception and sentient experience interchangeably, meaning all that one is consciously aware of at once.)
-Presumably there are rules for getting the sentient experiences and their measure from the quantum state, but we do not yet know much about what these rules might be.
-These measures would be needed to use as substitutes, after being normalized, for the likelihood of a theory for the quantum state and for these rules in complete theories that are deterministic and hence do not really have any probabilities from true randomness \cite{P2006,P2017}.
+Presumably there are rules for getting the sentient experiences and their measure from the quantum state, but we do not yet know much about what these rules of `psycho-physical parallelism' might be.
+These measures would be needed to use as substitutes, after being normalized, for the likelihood of a theory for the quantum state and for these rules in complete theories that are deterministic (e.g., similar to Everettian quantum theory that has no random collapse of the wavefunction) and do not really have any probabilities from true randomness \cite{P2006,P2017}.